CS126SP20/final-project-ylim31/DEVELOPMENT.md

     - Add a nyan cat to my game!
  - **5/5/20** Work on creating game states.
     - A start screen which appears when the app is ran.
-    - A game over screen which the player gets hit by the alien's projectile.
+    - A game over screen when the player gets hit by the alien's projectile.
- - **5/6/20** Work on Adding the score system.
+ - **5/6/20** Work on adding a score system.
     - Now show current score and high score.
-    - The program crashes when trying to add the .ttf file to change the font of the messages in game.
+    - The program crashes when trying to add the .ttf file to change the font of the messages in the game.
     - Go to office hour.
     - Finally done!
 Fix couple bugs and write README.md.